-The sample chamber has five (s50 and s100) or eight (s200) optical access locations.
+The standard sample chamber has five optical access locations.
 The system ships with window covers in place.
-The window covers are removed by turning counterclockwise until the notches are aligned with the openings in the window retaining ring.
+The window covers are removed by turning counter-clockwise until the notches are aligned with the openings in the window retaining ring.
 To replace the covers, re-align the notches and turn clockwise until the cover locks in place.

-If the system is running, use care when removing the window covers, as this may loosen the retaining ring holding the window in place.
+Use care when removing the window covers if the system is running, as this may loosen the retaining ring holding the window in place.